702Padmin/Flyertap-Distributor/Milestone1.md

 - [ ] The **Mobile App** must be Uploaded to Android and IOS Playstore once going live.
 - [ ] Proper Code Documentation

+# Pusing Changes
+Pushing changes to the repository, push changes to dev Repository only.
+We will conduct a review and provide feeback.

 # Next Step
 Go to [Milestone 2](https://github.com/702Padmin/Flyertap-Distributor/blob/dev/Milestone2.md)